shlomtzion1980/payplus-payment-gateway/readme.txt

 = Does this require an SSL certificate? =

 No!
-You can use ower Redirect option and you are free from SSL, However it is still recommended.
+You can use our Redirect option and you are free from SSL, However it is still recommended.

 = Does this support both production mode and sandbox mode for testing? =